phaseportrait/phaseportrait/docs/trajectory2d.md

 Inherits from parent class [trajectory](trajectory.md).

-Computes a trajectory on a 2D system given a [dF](dFfunction.md) consisting of 2 args.
+Computes a trajectory on a 2D system given a [dF](dFfunction.md) function consisting of 2 args.

 ### **Parameters**